gatsbyjs/gatsby/docs/blog/2019-08-13-Localised-strings-from-Kentico-Cloud-GatsbyJS-GraphQL/index.md

 You can retrieve all localization strings using the following GraphQL query.
 ![Retrieving all language versions of the localized strings](images/GraphiQL-retrieve-lang-variants.png)

-However, to retrieve the actual 'value', there’s a little more to do in your GraphQL query.
+However, to retrieve the actual 'value', there's a little more to do in your GraphQL query.

 Here is an example of a GraphQL query where I am using the 'CodeName'.
 ![GraphiQL retrieve language nodes localized strings condition code name](images/GraphiQL-retrieve-lang-variants-based-on-condition-codename.png)